andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 Exercises:
 * Take a quick glance at these two projects.
 They are the template projects that get created from the Microsoft VSIX Bot templates.
 (You'll have seen them in the installation instructions here: https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-sdk-quickstart?view=azure-bot-service-4.0)

-You'll notice there are a lot of pieces --> don't worry too much about the details, we'll cover the pieces progressively through the various projects, just take about 10 minutes to look through the projects to get a general idea of the structure.
+You'll notice there are a lot of pieces of the project --> don't worry too much about the details, we'll cover the pieces progressively through the various projects, just take about 10 minutes to look through the projects to get a general idea of the structure.

-Start here:  Program.cs --> Startup.cs --> (files or folders that say) Accessors --> (files or folders that say) Bots --> (files or folders that say) Dialogs
+Start here:  Program.cs --> Startup.cs --> (files or folders that say) Accessors --> (any files or folders that say Bots --> (any files or folders that say Dialogs.

-Also take quick look at BotConfiguration.Bot which has details of the project in Visual Studio (or open with Notepad).
+Also, take quick look at BotConfiguration.Bot which has details of the project in Visual Studio (or open with Notepad).
 If you double click on the file, Windows will open the Bot Framework Emulator.

 PROJECTS:
 1) 01 SimplifiedEchoBotV4